Notice in regards to current COVID-19 travel restrictions

 You can only apply for semester two (July – Nov).
 You must reapply for on-campus housing for semester one at the end of semester two.

 On-campus housing is not guaranteed.
-Curtin’s Housing Services can also assist you to find off-campus housing.
+Curtin’s Housing Advisory Services can also help you with advice and assistance.

-Payments for your on-campus room is required before you arrive.
-Please take some time to carefully read the Housing Handbook and Lease Agreement.
+Payments for your on-campus room are required before you arrive.

-Download and complete a Study Abroad Application Form [.pdf – 74 kB]
+Download and complete a Study Abroad application form [online form].

-3. Submit your application form to the Study Abroad and Exchange Office Your application form must be submitted together with some other documents
+3. Submit your application form to the Curtin Go Global Team Your application form must be submitted together with three other documents

 - a copy of your academic transcript (in English)